Quantum logic under semi-classical limit: information loss

+In our research we study how the set of elementary QL operations reduce to the classical counterpart under taking the semi-classical limit $\hbar\to0$ (for brevity in the following we use the term `dequantization' to denote the semiclassical limit).
+We apply the projective operator representation of QL, see \cite{ql_Neumann-2}.
+One may argue that the projector sets are not as wide-spread in quantum information research as the other sets of gates (such as one-qubit gates and Toffoli gate or Controlled-NOT for example).
+We use the projectors since we are going to investigate the formal rules of both quantum and classical logics.
+It is much more easier to do that on the similar formal sets of logic gates such as conjunction, implication and negation than to try to find a classical analog for Walsh-Hadamard gate for example.
+In addition, as it follows from the algorithm complexity theory, the choice of language is not essential.

-In our research we dequantize QL, i.e. show how elementary QL operations reduce to the classical ones under taking the semi-classical limit $\hbar\to0$.
-It was done via the projective operator representation of QL \cite{ql_Neumann-2}.
-Based on it we estimate the amount of information loss during such a logic reduction, thus shedding some light on the loss of logic efficiency and on the gap problem itself.
-To do this, we used von Neumann and Shannon entropies for the quantum and dequantized logic gates respectively.
+After that we estimate the amount of information loss during dequantization process, thus shedding light on the loss of logic efficiency and on the efficiency gap problem itself.
+To quantify our approach, we use the von Neumann and Shannon entropies for the quantum and dequantized logic gates respectively.